 If you’re using a cloth filter, we suggest switching out after 2-3 months of consistent use.
-To clean it use a mild detergent, hot water, and a scrubbing brush.
+Also use a mild detergent, hot water, and a scrubbing brush to clean the filter.
 Make sure to give it a thorough rinse after each wash so no detergent gets left behind.
 The filter will get stained from the coffee the first time you use it so don’t fret if it doesn’t look like it did when you bought it.
 If you have OCD tendencies and wish to take it one step further, however, you can soak it in Oxyclean and hot water.

 What you’ll need:

 Siphon coffee recipe step by step: